2Elian/2Elian.github.io/content/project/recommendation/index.md

 ---
-title: ElianFactory: Fine-tuning large language models on Windows made easy
+title: "ElianFactory: Fine-tuning large language models on Windows made easy"
-summary: This project developed a tool that can perform fine-tuning training of large models on Windows systems.
-The fine-tuning inference framework is developed based on the transformers library.
+summary: "This project developed a tool that can perform fine-tuning training of large models on Windows systems.
+The fine-tuning inference framework is developed based on the transformers library."
 tags:
   - Application
 date: 2022-01-01